barty-s/women-who-skateboard-vigo/README.md

 ### Deployment

+#### VS Code:

-- VS Code: Firstly, I used the CI template on GitHub as I was planning to use CodeAnywhere.
+- Firstly, I used the CI template on GitHub as I was planning to use CodeAnywhere.
 But I had issues with the CodeAnywhere site so I chose to use VS Code as the editor for this site as I was already familiar with the programme.

-1. I created the file on my desktop and
+1. Create the file on the desktop
-2. I then opened it in the VS Code desktop programme.
+2. Open it in the VS Code desktop programme
-3. Then I added the HTML files and assets folder.
+3. Add the HTML files and assets folder

-- GitHub Desktop application - I used this application to commit and then push changes to the GitHub repo.
+#### GitHub Desktop application

+- I used this application to commit and then push changes to the GitHub repo.

-- GitHub pages for deployment
+#### GitHub pages for deployment

-1. click on Settings
+1. click on Settings on the GitHub repo page
 2. click on Pages
 3. click deploy from branch.

-Everytime I pushed any changes, GitHub pages was not able to automatically update the repo so I had to manually update it by clicking on the 'Last deployed' link on the Pages page.
-And then clicking on 'Re-run all jobs' on the Actions page.
+Everytime I pushed any commits, GitHub pages was not able to automatically update the repo so I had to manually update it each time by:

+1. click on the 'Last deployed' link on the Pages page
+2. click on 'Re-run all jobs' on the Actions page

 The live link can be found here: https://barty-s.github.io/women-who-skateboard-vigo/

-- To clone the repo:
+#### To clone the repo:

 1. On GitHub click on the green <> Code button,
 2. In the dropdown menu select Local and copy the url for the repository.